solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 ![Gloo Mesh Value](images/gloo-mesh-value.png)

-### Observability & UI
+###  Dashboard & Observability

-When you install Gloo Mesh Enterprise, you get the Gloo Mesh UI which allows you to review the health and configuration of Gloo Mesh custom resources, including registered clusters, workspaces, networking, policies, and more.
+When you install Gloo Mesh Enterprise, you get the Gloo Mesh Dashboard which allows you to review the health and configuration of Gloo Mesh custom resources, including registered clusters, workspaces, networking, policies, and more.

 ![Gloo Mesh graph](images/gloo-mesh-ui.png)